IndrajeetPatil/ggstatsplot/README.md

 In such cases, `ggstatsplot` contains a helper function `combine_plots` to combine multiple plots, which can be useful for combining a list of plots produced with `purrr`.
-This is a wrapper around `cowplot::plot_grid` and lets you combine multiple plots and add a combination of title, caption, and annotation texts with suitable defaults.
+This is a wrapper around `patchwork::wrap_plots` and lets you combine multiple plots and add a combination of title, caption, and annotation texts with suitable defaults.